pofulu/Spark-AR-PFTools/PFTween/README.md

-## Async and Promise
+## Clips - Async and Promise

-You can use Promise to make the animation sequence.
-You need to use `bind` to set value as well.
-At the end of PFTween chian, you need to get the `promise` instead of call `apply`.
+In order to use Promise to animate a sequence, you must set the value with `bind`.
+At the end of PFTween chian, you need to get the `clip` instead of call `apply()`.

-When you get the `promise`, it returns a Promise, and the animation will start play immediately.
+When you get  `clip`, it returns a Promise function.
+If you want to play the clip, just call `clip()`.

 ```js
 const Scene = require('Scene');